Personal relationships of Michael Jackson: First meeting and courtship

-In 1974, a 16-year-old Jackson — who would later be dubbed the "King of Pop" — was introduced for the first time to Lisa Marie Presley at the Sahara Tahoe in Stateline, Nevada by singer Myrna Smith of The Sweet Inspirations, the backing group who sang with her father, "The King of Rock 'n' Roll", Elvis Presley.
+In 1974, a 16-year-old Jackson was introduced for the first time to Lisa Marie Presley at the Sahara Tahoe in Stateline, Nevada by singer Myrna Smith of The Sweet Inspirations, the backing group who sang with her father, "The King of Rock 'n' Roll", Elvis Presley.
 Lisa Marie was 6 years old at the time and had been brought to the hotel to watch a show by the Jackson 5, of whom she was a big fan.
 The young girl was particularly fascinated by lead singer Michael Jackson and his dancing talent.

 According to a friend of Presley, "their adult friendship began in November 1992 in L.A."
 They met at a private dinner held at the home of their mutual friend, the artist Brett-Livingstone Strong.
 Knowing that Presley had been looking for help within the music industry, Strong had her play tapes for Jackson, who was impressed with Presley's voice.
 The pair talked for the remainder of the night, until it was time for Jackson to leave.
 At this point, according to Strong, the entertainer gave Presley, who was still married at the time, a penetrating look and said in a conspiratorial voice, "You and me, we could get into a lot of trouble.
 Think about that, girl."

 In the days following this interaction, Presley and Jackson spoke on the telephone almost every day, forging a strong friendship.
 The two came to realize they had much in common: both had been protected and sheltered from the real world; both felt they had missed out on a normal childhood; both were mistrustful of outsiders, having spent most of their lives feeling exploited by them; and both had problems with the media.
 Presley was raised in Graceland, while Jackson lived at Neverland.

 In 1993, he became the subject of child sexual abuse accusations and Presley, along with a few others, was there for emotional support.
 Jackson would call Presley from overseas as he embarked upon the second leg of the Dangerous World Tour and the child abuse investigation intensified.
 During such telephone conversations, Presley attempted to reverse Jackson's sadness with humor and advice.
 Presley later recalled that she believed in the musician's innocence and that she could "save him".
 Fueled by her past addictions and her father's death, Presley supported Jackson as he became addicted to painkillers, urging him to settle the allegations out of court and go into rehabilitation.
 He subsequently did both.